 - Find time to laugh.
 Watch a funny movie or TV show with your family, get together with friends or even just find some fun Pinterest boards to follow that make you smile.

 - Manage your social media time wisely.
 Avoid the temptation to always be connected and check your messages at set times.
 Take social media breaks and fully engage where you are.
 Be a “no drama mama” and avoid online conflicts as they are stressful and draining.
 Be engaging and encouraging.

 - Learn to meal plan.
-Making the time to plan ahead will help you avoid finding yourself at 4:00 in the afternoon wondering what you are going to make for dinner.
+Making the time to meal plan will help you avoid finding yourself at 4:00 in the afternoon wondering what you are going to make for dinner.
 Investigate meal planning services.
 Eating nutritiously is part of managing stress.